-Make sure that the load is properly rigged and attached.
+Be sure the load is properly rigged and attached.
 Always determine the weight of the load before you attempt to lift it and remember that all rigging (slings, etc.) and lifting devices (hook block, boom extension, etc.) must be considered part of the load.